p-DG cyclotomic nilHecke algebras: Some cyclic modules

-Moreover, if $h\geq t$ and $h\neq t$, we then write $h>t$. \end{defn}
+Moreover, if $\mf{s}\geq \mf{t}$ and $\mf{s}\neq \mf{t}$, we then write $\mf{s}> \mf{t}$. \end{defn}

-\begin{rem} We make several simple notes. \begin{enumerate} \item[(1)] By definition, we may think of a $\mu$-tableau $h$ to be greater than another $\lambda$-tableau $t$ if each element in the filling of $\mu$ corresponding to $h$ appears to the left of the same element in the filling of $\lambda$ corresponding to $t$. \item[(2)] One may easily verify that, $\mu \geq\lambda$ if and only if the standard filling $t^\mu$ of $\mu$ is greater than or equal to the standard filling $t^\lambda$ of $\lambda$. \item[(3)] It is clear from definition that $ t^{\mu} \geq h$ for all $\mu$-tableaux $h$. \end{enumerate} \end{rem}
+\begin{rem} We make several simple notes. \begin{enumerate} \item[(1)] For later use it is convenient to observe that a $\mu$-tableau $\mf{s}$ is greater than or equal to the the standard tableau $\mf{t}^{\lambda}$ of a partition $\lambda$, if each element in the filling $\mu$ corresponding to $\mf{s}$ appears to the left of the same element in $\mf{t}^\lambda$. \item[(2)] One may easily verify that, $\mu \geq\lambda$ if and only if the standard filling $\mf{t}^\mu$ of $\mu$ is greater than or equal to the standard filling $\mf{t}^\lambda$ of $\lambda$. \item[(3)] It is clear from definition that $ \mf{t}^{\mu} \geq \mf{s}$ for all $\mu$-tableaux $\mf{s}$. \end{enumerate} \end{rem}

-\begin{defn} The degree of a $\mu$-tableau $t$ is defined by
+\begin{defn} The degree of a $\mu$-tableau $\mf{t}$ is defined by

-where $l(w_t)$ is the length of the permutation $w_t$. \end{defn}
+where $\ell(w_\mf{t})$ is the length of the permutation $w_\mf{t}$. \end{defn}